 - Include exercise in the activities you enjoy in your daily routine.

-- Enjoy a lower sodium (salt), lower fat diet.
+- Enjoy a healthy, lower sodium (salt) diet.

 Source: National Stroke Association

-Physiotherapy, occupational therapy, speech therapy can help you to regain some or all of any lost functions following a stroke.
-A number of medications used to treat the cognitive symptoms of Alzheimer’s disease appear to work for vascular dementia, too, but the most important thing is to minimize your risk of having another stroke and making the dementia worse.
 Your doctor may prescribe medications to lower blood pressure and prevent clots from forming, and may change or stop medications that can exacerbate symptoms of dementia, such sedatives, antihistamines, or strong painkillers.
 However, adopting healthier lifestyle changes is also a vital part of vascular dementia treatment.
-This means eating right, losing weight, exercising, getting high blood pressure under control, avoiding cigarettes, and controlling cholesterol levels and diabetes.

 A diagnosis of dementia is scary.
 But it’s important to remember that many people with dementia can lead healthy, fulfilling lives for years after the diagnosis.
 Don’t give up on life!
 As much as possible, continue to look after your physical and emotional health, do the things you love to do, and spend time with family and friends.

-- Find new ways to get moving.
-Research suggests that even a leisurely 30-minute walk a day may reduce the risk of vascular dementia and help slow its progression.
+Find new ways to get moving.
+Research suggests that even a leisurely 30-minute walk every day may reduce the risk of vascular dementia and help slow its progression.
 Regular exercise can also help control your weight, relieve stress, and boost your overall health and happiness.

-- Create a network of support.
+Create a network of support.
 Seeking help and encouragement from friends, family, health care experts, and support groups can improve your outlook and your health.
-See Resources and References section below for help finding a support group near you.
+And it’s never to late to make new friends and expand your network.

-- Eat for heart health.
+Eat for heart health.
 Heart disease and stroke share many of the same risk factors, such as high LDL cholesterol (bad cholesterol), low HDL cholesterol (good cholesterol), and high blood pressure.
-Adopting a heart-healthy diet may improve or slow down your dementia symptoms.
+Adopting a heart-healthy diet may help to improve or slow down your dementia symptoms.

 Managing the symptoms of vascular dementia means learning practical ways to manage memory loss, while staying as optimistic and realistic as possible.
 Although you may not be able to bring back what’s lost, you can still find ways to make a challenging situation easier.

-- Use memory aids.
-Take some pressure off your memory by using memory aids, such as a notebook or smartphone, to track to-do lists, appointments, and important names and dates.
-Post important phone numbers and reminders in a prominent place and label doors, cabinets, and boxes to help you remember what's inside.
+Use memory aids.
+Take some pressure off your memory by using a notebook or smartphone to track to-do lists, appointments, and important names and dates.
+Post important phone numbers and reminders in a prominent place and label doors, cabinets, and boxes to help you remember what’s inside.

 Helping someone with vascular dementia

-Facts About Dementia – Gives clear definitions of the symptoms, causes, diagnosis, and treatment of vascular dementia.
+Vascular dementia: what is it and what causes it? – Symptoms, causes, diagnosis, and treatment of vascular dementia.
 (Alzheimer’s Society, UK)

 Vascular Dementia – Provides a through definition of the disorder, diagnosis, prognosis and how it differs from other memory disorders (UCSF Memory Clinic)